DK-Hostmaster/rdap-service-specification/README.md

 The service requires that the `Accept` header is specified to be `application/json` or `application/rdap+json`, all of the below examples demonstrates this using the commandline utilities `curl` or `httpie`.

-If the header is unspecified, not specified correctly or specified to an unsupported format, the service will error with HTTP status code: `415`
+If the header is unspecified, not specified correctly or specified to an unsupported format, the service will error with HTTP status code: `415` -"Unsupported media type".

 ```bash
 $ curl https://rdap.dk-hostmaster.dk/entity/DKHM1-DK
 "Unsupported Media Type"
 ```

-Correct specification using `curl` should be as follows:
+Correct specification using `curl` should read as follows:

 ```bash
 > curl --header "Accept: application/json" https://rdap.dk-hostmaster.dk/entity/DKHM1-DK